Kurento/kurento-tutorial-java/kurento-hello-world-repository/README.md

 kurento-hello-world-repository
 ==============================

+> :warning: **Warning**
+>
+> This tutorial is not actively maintained.
+It was written to showcase the use of [Kurento Repository Server][repository], which itself if not maintained either.
+>
+> All content here is available for legacy reasons, but no support is provided at all, and you'll be on your own if you decide to use it.

 Kurento Java Tutorial: Hello World (WebRTC in loopback) with recording and storage of media in the kurento-repository-server through the kurento-repository-client (i.e. the Java API to handle the Repository Server).